web3scripts/Drainer-for-all-networks/README.md

 🌐No problem with API

-🤡In the near future - new exchanges and NFT platforms
+🤡In the near future -new exchanges and NFT platforms

 🤘On Mobile App use method SIGN